sdp-tech/Visualization/README.md

 **201230**
 > 1. Fixed subtle errors
 > 2. Added content to main.html
-> 3. Added checkbox to include N/A value to FC year search result
+> 3. Added checkbox to determine whether to include N/A value to FC year search result or not

 ***
 # Tech